About the Tour du Queyras

 Best time of the year

 The best time to hike the Tour du Queyras is typically from late June to mid-September.
-During these months, the weather is the best, with warmer temperatures and less likelihood of snow on the higher trails, making the paths more accessible and enjoyable.
+During these months, the weather is the best, with warmer temperatures and less likelihood of snow on the higher trails, making the paths more accessible.
 The summer months also bring the valley to life, with wildflowers in bloom and wildlife more visible.
-Early September is delightful, with fewer crowds then and the landscape will begin to showcase the first autumnal color and cooler temperatures for hiking.
+Early September is really delightful, with fewer people then and the landscape will begin to showcase the first autumn color and cooler temperatures.

 Safety & Gear

-Hiking in the mountains, such as this hut-to-hut tour, always requires careful planning and preparation to ensure safety.
+Hiking in the mountains always requires careful planning and preparation.
 Layer up for mountain conditions with a baselayer, mid-layer, and hardshell (rain jacket).
-Carry a detailed map of the area and a smartphone with a hiking app.
+Carry a detailed map of the area and a smartphone with a hiking app and the downloaded GPX file.
 Check our extensive gear list for hut-to-hut tours here.

 Good to know

 As the mountain huts don’t have much space, it’s always wise to book your stay in advance.
 If you can’t make it for whatever reason to the hut, always let them know so they can use your spot for another hiker.
-You can find water in the mountain huts and always bring two liters of water with you and some high-energy snacks.
-Happy trails!
+You can find water in the mountain huts to refill so you can bring two liters of water with you each day.
+Don’t forget to also pack some high-energy snacks!

 Route